janpetzold/az305-learning/README.md

 - **Purge protection** Purge protection is designed to prevent the deletion of your key vault, keys, secrets, and certificates by a malicious insider.
 Think of this as a recycle bin with a time based lock.
 You can recover items at any point during the configurable retention period.

 Permissions can be Vault-based or Azure RBAC

-Paired region for services are read-only be default

 Grant access to resources on a need-to-know-basis.
 Also classify data based on its type, sensitivity, and potential risk.
 Assign a confidentiality level for each.
 Example - a customer service representative may have a legitimate need to access customer data to resolve customer issues, a finance employee who creates invoices not.